 ACT Fast Program

-With the ACT Fast Program, eligible patients taking ACTEMRA for subcutaneous (SC) injection may receive treatment while awaiting an insurance coverage determination.
+With the ACT Fast Program, eligible patients taking ACTEMRA may receive free medicine while awaiting an insurance coverage determination.

-If you think your patient qualifies for the ACT Fast Program, submit completed SMN and PAN forms to Genentech Rheumatology Access Solutions.
+If you think your patient qualifies for the ACT Fast Program, submit the completed Prescriber Service Form and the Patient Consent Form to Genentech Rheumatology Access Solutions.